ethcatherders/EIPIP/All EIPIP Meetings/Meeting 050.md

 **Pooja Ranjan**
 that's yeah probably the right solution and I'm sorry I suppose I said the wrong pull request number the correct one is 4671.
-I have shared the link in the chat here. okay that sounds fair and that would be the recommendation for new editors looking into it they have finished potatoes looking into these proposals.
+I have shared the link in the chat here. okay that sounds fair and that would be the recommendation for new editors looking into it.

 ## 7. Other discussion topics